Rick O'Shea

 Paul Crossan (born 7 May 1973) is an Irish radio personality, known as Rick O'Shea.
 He was born in Drimnagh, Dublin, grew up in Crumlin, and attended Drimnagh Castle Secondary School and University College Dublin.

-He has been a presenter on RTÉ 2fm since 2001.
+He was a presenter on RTÉ 2fm from 2001 to 2017.
 O'Shea also presented The Poetry Programme on RTÉ Radio 1 in 2015 and 2016.
-Since 2017, he has been presenting the morning show on RTÉ Gold.
-He has presented The Book Show on RTÉ Radio 1 since 2019.
+In 2026, he was announced as the new host of Arena, RTÉ Radio 1's daily arts show.

 Activities

 Before joining RTÉ 2fm in 2001, he had worked for East Coast Radio, Atlantic 252, South East Radio and FM104.
 Rick had previously been involved with hospital radio.
 O'Shea presented the weekday afternoon show on 2fm until 2015, when the show was moved to the weekend schedule.

 He presented The Poetry Programme on RTÉ Radio 1 in 2015 and 2016.

 O'Shea was diagnosed with epilepsy at the age of 16. and has been a patron of Epilepsy Ireland, formerly known as Brainwave, the Irish Epilepsy Association, since 2006.
 He represented the charity in an Irish celebrity version of the quiz show Mastermind in 2012, winning the competition.

-He runs the Rick O’Shea Book Club, Ireland's largest book club, with over 28,000 members, and recommends the Eason Must Reads lists four times a year with author Sinéad Moriarty.
-He is currently presenting The Book Show on RTÉ Radio 1.
+He runs the Rick O’Shea Book Club, Ireland's largest book club, with over 43,000 members, and recommends the Eason Must Reads lists four times a year with author Sinéad Moriarty.
+He is currently presenting Arena on RTÉ Radio 1.